hkan/tic-tac-vue/readme.md

 ## License

 This project is not licensed.
 Do whatever you want with it.
-Though crediting this Github repo would be nice in any kind of distribution or usage.
+Though crediting this GitHub repository would be nice in any kind of distribution or usage.